pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/mask-sensitive-fields.md

 ## Scenario

-A user wants to perform irreversible masking on the sensitive fields of a collection of documents, in some cases obfuscating part of a field's value, in other cases adjusting a field's value by a small random amount, in some cases substituting the field's value with a completely random value and in some cases excluding a field from the result completely, depending on a certain field's value.
+A user wants to perform irreversible masking on the sensitive fields of a collection of documents, in some cases obfuscating part of a field's value, in other cases adjusting a field's value by a small random amount, in some cases substituting the field's value with a completely random value and in some cases excluding a field from the result completely, depending on a field's value.

 In this example, a collection of _credit card payment_ documents will be masked, to:
  * Partially obfuscate the carder holder's name